yfilip2/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple Rock-Paper-Scissors game built in JavaScript (within index.html as an exercise)
+A simple Rock-Paper-Scissors game built with HTML, CSS, JS